ewgewgewg/algo-site/content/posts/js-algos.md

 # Hash Tables

 Whether one group of characters in a string is completely included in a different string can be described as being able to cut letters out of a magazine for a ransom note.
-If the only characters that can appear are lower case letters, then these can be added by character code into an array from the 'magazine' string, and then what appears in the 'note' string can be subtracted.
+If the only characters that can appear are lower case letters, then these can be added by character code into an array from the "magazine" string, and then what appears in the "note" string can be subtracted.
 If any count in the array goes negative, the ransom note cannot be completed.

 {{< code language="javascript" title="[Ransom Note](https://leetcode.com/problems/ransom-note/)" expand="Show" collapse="Hide" isCollapsed="false" >}}
 // typeof ransomNote === "string"